2021 Pacific typhoon season: Philippines

 During the season, PAGASA used its own naming scheme for the 15 tropical cyclones that either developed within or moved into their self-defined area of responsibility.
-This is the same list used during the 2017 season, except for Uwan and Verbena, which replaced Urduja and Vinta, respectively.
-No names were used for the first time this year.
+This is the same list used during the 2017 season and are scheduled to be used again during 2025, except for Uwan and Verbena, which replaced Urduja and Vinta, respectively.
+No new names were used for the first time this year.

 Retirement

-After the season, on March 21, 2022, PAGASA removed the names Jolina, Maring and Odette from its rotating naming lists due to the number of deaths and amount of damage they caused, and were replaced with Jacinto, Mirasol and Opong for the 2025 season.
+After the season, on March 21, 2022, PAGASA removed the names Jolina, Maring and Odette from its rotating naming lists due to the number of deaths and amount of damages individually attributed to them.
+They will never be used for another typhoon name.
+They were replaced with Jacinto, Mirasol and Opong for the 2025 season.

 Season effects

 This table summarizes all the systems that developed within or moved into the North Pacific Ocean, to the west of the International Date Line during 2021.
 The tables also provide an overview of a systems intensity, duration, land areas affected and any deaths or damages associated with the system.